RohanShrivastava08/Hashnode-Blogs/cm6ggjh05000309jpce803buq.md

 * As someone who’s always on the lookout for tools that can boost productivity and creativity, I was intrigued by DeepSeek AI’s promise of **intelligent automation** and **human-like reasoning**.

-* I wanted to see if it could live up to the hype—and it did, in ways I didn’t even expect.
+* I wanted to see if it could live up to the hype and it did, in ways I didn’t even expect.

 ## **My Deep Dive into DeepSeek AI’s Features**